skyrookcruiser/FurinaLC/README.md

   Alternatively, you can use any HTTP proxy tool that allows modifying requests.

 ## Step-by-Step Setup

+If you prefer a tutorial video, you can watch [this video](https://www.youtube.com/watch?v=gu6zE1KQyyE), made by Ishmael.

 ### 1. **Setting Up MongoDB**